 28) App instance - change memory allocation

-You will then be prompted to enter a full Admin Admin Authorized Service ID to ensure you have the correct permissions to execute the modification.
+- Enter a full Admin Authorized Service ID to ensure that you have the correct permissions to execute the modification.

-When you have entered the new memory value for the chosen app, press enter to make the change.
-This change then is applied to the app, and the total app memory available value is updated to represent the change made.
+- After you have entered the new memory value for the chosen app, press enter to make the change.
+The change is applied to the app, and the total app memory available value is updated to represent the change made.